 Do you need a quick and easy way to schedule when your Windows computer or device shuts down or restarts?
 Do you want to schedule other things like when it enters Sleep mode?
-Luckily, we have found a way to do all this, with the help of a simple app that’s free to download and use.
-You don’t have to use complicated tools like the Task Scheduler or the Command Prompt.
-Here’s how it all works:
+Maybe you do not want to bother with complicated tools like the Task Scheduler or the Command Prompt.
+We have found a way to do all this, with the help of a simple app called Simple Shutdown Scheduler that is free to download and use.
+Here is how it works:

 Download and install the Simple Shutdown Scheduler

 Simple Shutdown Scheduler is a free open-source app that anyone can download and install on their Windows computer and devices.
 First, download the app from its official project page.
-You will download a file named SSS-v1.1.0-Setup.exe will less than 1 MB in size.
-When you run it, you might be informed that it needs Microsoft .NET Framework 2.0 in order to work.
+You download a file named SSS-v1.1.0-Setup.exe will less than 1 MB in size.
+When you run it, you may be informed that it needs Microsoft .NET Framework 2.0 to work.
 Click or tap Yes.

 When you run the SSS-v1.1.0-Setup.exe, the installation wizard is started.
 Press Next and customize the installation of the app.